 The Genos Solution

-Using the Genos Emotional Intelligence 360-degree Assessment, we assessed the emotional intelligence of over 200 leaders of people within the organization.
+Using the Genos Emotional Intelligence 360-degree Assessment, we assessed the emotional intelligence of over 200 leaders of people within the organisation.
 Total emotional intelligence scores as rated by others were determined and averaged.

 We also assessed the engagement of 438 employees reporting to this leadership group.
-The Genos Employee Engagement Survey measures an individual’s intellectual and emotional commitment to their work and the organization.
-It is measured empirically by asking employees to indicate the extent to which they demonstrate the following four value-creating behaviors (two questions measure each as shown below):
+The Genos Employee Engagement Survey measures an individual’s intellectual and emotional commitment to their work and the organisation.
+It is measured empirically by asking employees to indicate the extent to which they demonstrate the following four value-creating behaviours (two questions measure each as shown below):

 There was a strong positive relationship between leaders’ emotional intelligence and employee engagement.
 In the graph below, each dot represents an employee’s engagement score.
 The x axis of the graph represents leaders’ emotional intelligence as a percentile score – scores between 1 and 39 are low, 40 to 59 are average, and 60 and above are high.

-These types of engagement levels among employees are typical of high performance organizations.
-Indeed, Gallup’s research has shown that organizations with this type of engagement level earn 3.9 times earnings per share greater than like organizations with wide and varied engagement results.
+These types of engagement levels among employees are typical of high performance organisations.
+Indeed, Gallup’s research has shown that organisations with this type of engagement level earn 3.9 times earnings per share greater than like organisations with wide and varied engagement results.

 Graph: HPWs = High Performing Workplaces; LPWs = Low Performing Workplaces Boedker, C. et al. (2011).
 Leadership, culture and management practices of high-performing workplaces in Australia: The high performance workplace index.